Complete and up-to-date guide on trekking to Gokyo Ri in Gokyo, Sagarmatha National Park, Nepal.

 Gokyo Ri is considered one of the best views in the Khumbu, and therefore probably in the world.
 It's also one of the best places to catch a glimpse of the world's tallest mountain: Mount Everest.

-Besides Everest, you can also see Lhotse (8,516 meters), Cho Oyu (8,188 meters) Makalu (8,485 meters) and several other distant Tibetan peaks.
+Besides Everest, you can also see Lhotse (8,516 meters), Cho Oyu (8,188 meters) Makalu (8,485 meters), and several other distant Tibetan peaks.

-Just to the East, you’ll have incredible views of the Ngozumpa Glacier as it grinds its way down the Gokyo Valley.
-Looking down, Gokyo Village and lakes is now not much more than a speckle in the grandiose panorama.
+Just to the East, you'll have incredible views of the Ngozumpa Glacier as it grinds its way down the Gokyo Valley.
+Looking down, Gokyo Village and lakes are now not much more than a speckle in the grandiose panorama.